IDBI Bank: Conversion of IDBI into a commercial bank

 A committee formed by RBI recommended the development financial institution (IDBI) to diversify its activity and harmonize the role of development financing and banking activities by getting away from the conventional distinction between commercial banking and developmental banking.
 To keep up with reforms in financial sector, IDBI reshaped its role from a development finance institution to a commercial institution.
 With the Industrial Development Bank (Transfer of Undertaking and Repeal) Act, 2003, IDBI attained the status of a limited company viz., IDBI Ltd.

 Subsequently, in September 2004, the Reserve Bank of India incorporated IDBI as a 'scheduled bank' under the RBI Act, 1934.
 The commercial banking arm, IDBI Bank, was merged into IDBI in 2005.

 Direct government intervention

 The merger was expected to streamline operations of the bank.
 However, IDBI continued to base its policy towards industrial sector like the erstwhile IDBI entity did.
 This resulted in the retail business of the bank to be limited to 13 percent of its total business.
 As of March 2018, the total Non Performing Assets (NPA) rose to ₹55588 crore and were about 28 percent of its total loans.
 This was the highest among Indian banks.
 The Union government intervened, with Life Insurance Corporation bailing out the bank with an infusion of ₹9300 crores.

 On 29 June 2018, LIC got a technical go-ahead from the Insurance Regulatory and Development Authority of India (IRDAI) to increase stake in IDBI Bank up to 51%.
 LIC completed the acquisition of 51% controlling stake on 21 January 2019, with a total investment of ₹21624 crores.

+Privatisation

+In July 2026, the Government of India and the Life Insurance Corporation (LIC) selected Canadian investment firm Fairfax Financial as the winning bidder to acquire a combined 60.72% controlling stake in IDBI Bank for approximately ₹53000 crore (US$5.5 billion), at a revised offer price of ₹81 per share.

+Because Reserve Bank of India (RBI) regulations prohibit an entity from simultaneously owning and operating two separate commercial domestic lenders, the transaction is subject to a restructuring clause regarding Fairfax's existing 40% ownership of CSB Bank.
+Regulators reportedly structured a post-closing grace period of up to two years for Fairfax to either divest its holding in CSB Bank or merge it directly into IDBI Bank to achieve statutory compliance.
+The execution of the privatisation remains subject to final executive clearance from a committee of union ministers, alongside statutory "fit and proper" certifications from the RBI and the Securities and Exchange Board of India (SEBI).